• Skip to primary navigation

 • Tofu Scrambled Eggs

 If you tried this Succulent Baked Tofu recipe, please leave a rating and review below!
-Be sure to follow along on Instagram and Pinterest or sign up for my Sunday morning newsletter for tips on how to make vegan food taste incredible.
+Follow along on Instagram and sign up for my Sunday morning newsletter for tips on how to make vegan food taste incredible.

 Baked tofu cubes on a parchment paper lined cookie sheet.